 Donate now to help us provide more scholarships, financial aid and other necessary resources to help all who are called translate their gifts into faithful Christian ministry.
 Click here to read about how your support has helped a deserving student.

-You can choose a particular fund to support, like our Annual Seminary Fund, or you can donate to one of our Building a New Future Campaign initiatives.
-There are many donation opportunities and ways to give.
-Our Development team is always available to help you explore the many ways your gifts can impact students now and in the future.
+You can choose a particular fund to support, like our Annual Seminary Fund, or you can donate to one of the many donation opportunities and ways to give.
+Our Advancement team is always available to help you explore the many ways your gifts can impact students now and in the future.

 Ways to Give